-- TIOCSTI the argument points to a character which the system pretends had been typed on the terminal. - TIOCSBRK the break bit is set in the terminal. - TIOCCBRK the break bit is cleared. - TIOCSDTR data terminal ready is set. - TIOCCDTR data terminal ready is cleared. - TIOCSTOP output is stopped as if the "stop" character had been typed. - TIOCSTART output is restarted as if the "start" character had been typed.
+- TIOCSTI the argument is the address of a character which the system pretends was typed on the terminal. - TIOCSBRK the break bit is set in the terminal. - TIOCCBRK the break bit is cleared.

+TIOCSDTR data terminal ready is set.

-TIOCGPGRP arg is a pointer to an int into which is placed the process group ID of the process group for which this terminal is the control terminal.
-TIOCSPGRP arg is a pointer to an int which is the value to which the process group ID for this terminal will be set.
-TIOCOUTQ returns in the int pointed to by arg the number of characters queued for out- put to the terminal.
-FIONREAD returns in the int pointed to by arg the number of characters immediately readable from the argument descriptor.
-This works for files, pipes, and terminals.
-Tchars struct tchars {
+- TIOCCDTR data terminal ready is cleared. - TIOCGPGRP arg is the address of a word into which is placed the process group number of the control terminal. - TIOCSPGRP arg is a word (typically a process id) which becomes the process group for the control terminal. - FIONREAD returns in the long integer whose address is arg the number of immediately readable characters from the argument unit.
+This works for files, pipes, and terminals, but not (yet) for multiplexed channels.